 The lake is just off Arkansas Highway 67, about 1 mile west of Gurdon.

+Several other lakes and rivers are nearby for visitors to enjoy, including: DeGray Lake, Little Missouri River, Ouachita River, and White Oak Lake.
 For adventurous souls, the railroad tracks near Gurdon are known for the mysterious "Gurdon Ghost Light," which is claimed to appear at night along the tracks.